 Continue adding flour, a half cup at a time, until it forms a cohesive ball of dough that you can no longer stir with a spoon.

 Turn the ball of dough out onto a lightly floured surface and knead for 3 minutes.
 Add small amounts of flour as needed (to keep the dough from sticking) until you have a smooth, very soft ball of dough.
 I used about 2.75 cups of flour total for the dough.
 Avoid adding too much flour as you knead because this can make the dough stiff and dry, and prevent the classic bubbles.

 Shape the dough into a ball, loosely cover and let rise until it is double in size (the photo is BEFORE it has risen).

 After it has risen, flatten it out slightly and cut into 8 equal size pieces.

 Shape each piece into a small, smooth ball.

-Heat a skillet over medium flame and lightly coat with non-stick spray.
-Roll out a ball of dough until it is 1/4 inch thick or about 6 inches in diameter.
+Heat a skillet over medium flame.
+While waiting for the skillet to get hot, roll out a ball of dough until it is 1/4 inch thick or about 6 inches in diameter.